- CAEN Accounts are validated periodically for continued eligibility.

 - Individuals may retain their CAEN Account if eligibility can be verified through authoritative University data sources, such as Wolverine Access.

-The CAEN Account expiration schedule for Fall 2017 is as follows:
+The CAEN Account expiration schedule for Fall 2020 is as follows:

-If you receive an expiration warning message from CAEN, and you believe an error has been made and you are eligible to retain your CAEN Account, you must submit an online application at the CAEN Account Validation web page (requires lgoin with your U-M Google account).
+If you receive an expiration warning email message, and you believe an error has been made or you are still eligible, you must submit an online application at the CAEN Account Validation request form (requires login with your U-M Google account).
 All requests are evaluated on a case-by-case basis.

-Any other computing accounts you may have at the University (e.g. ITS, EECS DCO, ARC-TS...) are not affected.
-University-wide services such as U-M Google Mail, IFS Personal Storage, and U-M Library access are also not affected.
+Only CAEN Accounts are affected by the process described above.
+Any other computing accounts you may have at the University (e.g. ITS or ARC-TS Great Lakes…) are not affected.
+University-wide services such as U-M Google or Box accounts, AFS Personal Storage, or U-M Library access are also not affected.